stefaluc/cloneit/README.md

   ...
 ];
 ```
+## Testing
+To run api tests, execute `npm test`.
+For client tests, change to the client directory and run `npm test`.
+Client tests should be expanded on as complexity of application grows.
 ## Code Assumptions
 The front-end portion of this application was bootstrapped together with `create-react-app`.
 The files under `./client/public` as well as `./client/src/registerServiceWorker.js` are boilerplate from this.
 Every other file has been written by myself.